tangledhelix/cfn.tangledhelix.com/grundner_obit.md

 title: Obituary - Tom Grundner (1945-2011)
 ---

-The following was reprinted with permission from David Hayes, who posted
+The following is reprinted here with permission from David Hayes, who posted
 the [original article][1] at historicnavalfiction.com.

 [1]: http://www.historicnavalfiction.com/general-hnf-info/astrodenes-blog/2432-obituary-tom-grundner-1945-2011